Mysore Palace Travel Guide – You will have seen many pictures or videos of the Mysore palace or might have read many articles about it.

-At night time the beauty of the palace is something out of ordinary as the entire palace gets illuminated with thousands of lights.
+At night time the beauty of the palace is something out of the ordinary as the entire palace gets illuminated with thousands of lights.

 The palace is lit at night time from 7 pm onwards and remains so till around 8 pm on Sundays and all public holidays in the state.
-A forty-five-minute sound and light show in the evenings on weekdays is again a not to be missed event.
+A forty-five-minute sound and light show in the evenings on weekdays is again a not-to-be-missed event.

 RECOMMENDED TO TAKE LOCAL GUIDE